Knowledge graphSettings

 9Key interview points

-• Fraud detection: fake drivers, GPS spoofing
+• Fraud prevention: fake drivers, GPS spoofing, and route anomalies

-• Scheduled rides: future demand prediction
+• Scheduled rides and prediction of future demand

-• Multi-modal: bikes, scooters, transit integration
+• Multimodal transport: scooters, bikes, and public transit integration

 Common interview mistakes